dejiandrew/nba-award-predictor/README.md

 ## Data Pipeline

 ### Infrastructure
-The data pipeline runs automatically every morning via a **cron job on a DigitalOcean droplet**, ensuring we have up-to-date NBA data daily.
+The data pipeline runs automatically every morning via a **cron job on Google Cloud Run**, ensuring we have up-to-date NBA data daily.
 This production infrastructure guarantees:
 - Fresh data from Kaggle and NBA API sources
 - Automated processing and validation
 - Reliable uploads to Google Cloud Storage